BuruReZ/CustomView/README.md

 ### What is this repository for? ###

 * Quick summary
-In this library are contained some usefull (at least for me :P) custom compouds for android.
+In this library are contained some usefull (at least for me) custom compouds for android.

 * Version 0.01
 In this first version are contained two very basic custom compounds: